 Visitor policy and protocols for Health PEI facilities, including Long-Term Care facilities

-Information for patients, staff and physicians
+Information for patients, residents, partners in care, visitors, staff and physicians

 Due to the COVID-19 pandemic, Health PEI has had to implement protocols for visiting at our health care facilities.
-These protocols are necessary to protect patients, staff and physicians from the virus, and to avoid the spread of COVID-19.
+These protocols are necessary to protect patients, residents, staff and physicians from the virus, and to avoid the spread of COVID-19.
 The visitor protocol is regularly reviewed and changed as necessary depending on the current threat from the virus.